 In England, the Abolitionist movement tried to persuade Parliament to legislate against slavery, at first with little luck.
 What finally started to budge things in the right direction was a long and arduous boycott against West Indies sugar – by housewives who refused to support the product.
 You have to remember that women, at the time, didn’t even have the right to vote, and their political power was negligible.
 This was the one way they could assert themselves and make positive change.
 Sugar producers and merchants who could sell a more “fair-trade” version of the commodity from the East Indies saw the opportunity and seized it, making their slave-free sugar the winning brand.
 The boycott was part of the overall movement that would eventually turn the tide in abolishing slavery.

-This is an example, albeit a powerful one, from a very long time ago.
+This is an example, and a powerful one I’d argue, from a very long time ago.
 But businesses today actively seek out customer input and use it to get ahead in the marketplace.
 The world of data gathering and analysis has made this into a science, allowing companies to react to consumer interests and preferences in record time.
 Admittedly, not all businesses are equally open to change, and some even find it quite painful.
 However, throughout the system we’re seeing a huge move, even by the stodgiest of old corporate characters, to reflect the growing sentiment of their customer base to evolve their business.
 In plain terms, to remain competitive they have no choice.